HNK Solicitors HNK Solicitors

 How long can police hold you in custody?

-How long police can hold you in custody depends entirely on the circumstance.
-Generally, the standard time the police can hold you for is 24 hours until they will need to charge you with a criminal offence or release you.
+How long can police hold you in custody depends entirely on the circumstance.
+Generally, the standard time the police can hold you in custody for is 24 hours until they will need to charge you with a criminal offence or release you.

 In exceptional circumstances, they can apply to hold you for longer, up to 36 or 96 hours.
-This is usually if you are suspected of more serious crimes such a murder.
+This is usually if you are suspected of more serious crimes, such as murder.

 The longest you can be held without charge is up to two weeks, this is only if you are arrested under the Terrorism Act.